GerritCodeReview/k8s-gerrit/README.md

 # Docker images

-Images to run a Gerrit master and Gerrit replica setup based on the 3.1.7 Gerrit release.
+Images to run a Gerrit and Gerrit replica setup based on the 3.1.7 Gerrit release.

 ## Building images